HIPERFIT/hipermark/README.md

 2. Implementation: A specific solution to a problem.
 An implementation contains the source code of the solution to a specific problem.
 Each problem can have many different implementations which can use openMP or openCL and can be written in C, C++, futhark, Haskell etc.

 3. Case: An implementation plus input and output data plus any configurations.
 A case run can be run on a computer since both the source code and the input data is present.
 A case validates if it produces the output data which is expected from the input data with which the function call is made.
 So a case is called with both input data and the expected output data.
-The instantiate then calls these procedures:
-  1. creates a input.data which formats the input.json data in a implementation/benchmark-dependant way.
-  2. generates a platform.mk file from /lib/generate\_platform\_mk.py with the argument /config/platform_example.json.
-  3. Sets NCORES with /lib/json_get.py
-  4. Runs the make file that has been copied to the target folder.

 #################################################
 ## API and Functionality of hipermark ##